 - screen length

-- filter pack material (if present)
+- filter pack material (if present) and its porosity

 - depth to top of screen from water table (unconfined aquifer) or overlying confining unit (confined aquifer)

 - static (pre-test) depth to water in well